 She spent her time advocating web technologies while being involved in spectacular fishpond scandals.
 She spent her non-work hours writing one book and a chapter of another that benefit Against-Malaria Foundation and Schistosomiasis Control Initiative (so buy her books!)

 She then joined the Adobe Web Platform team, where she helped organize W3Conf, helped webplatform.org go live, and made CSS features available in browsers.
-She now works on tools to help the modern web designer.

 About Feminism: Along with 8 women, she wrote a letter to the Tech Industry to describe the pervasive discrimination that persists in tech industry and advocating for more conversation.
 It has been covered in Washington Post, NYTimes, PBS, CBS, Elle and more).